mjp0044/Intertidal-copepod-Tigriopus-californicus-displays-multilevel-variation-in-tolerance-to-extended-bou/README.md

 ## Vizualizing continuous oxygen sensor data from the copepod's habitat

-Problem: How do we take raw oxygen values recorded every 10 minutes and turn those into a clear picture what the copepods experience on a daily and nightly basis?
+Problem: How do we take raw oxygen values from a sensor that sat in a tidepool for three months straight and turn those into a clear picture what the copepods experience on a daily and nightly basis?

 Let's start with the data.
 After reading my data into R using: